Skip to main content

 The methodology for the Scottish modelling is based on the UK Pollution Climate Mapping (PCM) approach.
 The modelling used to produce the Scottish pollutant concentration maps incorporates exclusively Scottish pollutant measurement data, meteorological data from the Weather Research and Forecasting (WRF) model and spatially disaggregated emissions information from the UK's National Atmospheric Emissions Inventory (NAEI).

 The latest modelling results and maps of the modelled air pollutant concentrations for 2022 are provided in the most recent technical report.
-This report has been published as a webpage and includes interactive elements (e.g. some tables and all maps) to enhance the presentation of the report content.
+This report has been published as a webpage and includes interactive elements (e.g. some tables and maps) to enhance the presentation of the report content.
+The maps can also be viewed using the interactive tool below.

-Projected background annual mean maps of NOx, NO2 and PM10 for the years 2018 to 2030 are available for download (see the Data for Local Authority Review and Assessment purposes page).
-These were produced using the Scottish-specific model using Scottish monitoring and meteorological data from RAF Leuchars.
+Projected background annual mean maps of NOx, NO2, PM10 and PM2.5 have been calculated for the years 2021 to 2040, from a base year of 2021.
+The projected maps are available to download from the Data for Local Authority Review and Assessment purposes page.
+These were produced using the Scottish-specific model using Scottish measurement data and meteorological data from the WRF model.